Weeks-UNC/RingMapper/README.md

 ### Optional arguments
 ```
-PairMapper has only been benchmarked using default parameters.
-However, a number of parameters
+--untreated_parsed <untfile>    Parsed mutation file of untreated sample

+--override_qualcheck            Pairmapper will refrain from giving results if the RNA does not pass modification rate
+                                thresholds.
+This flag will override this internal quality check and produce results
+                                regardless of underlying data quality.
+Use caution when intrepretting such results.

+--renormalize                   Renormalize DMS data using internal normalization as described in Mustoe et al, 2019.
+                                If using ShapeMapper2.2 --dms preprocessing, DO NOT use this option.

-can be modified if desired.
+Additionally, most internal filtering parameters can be modified if desired.
 A full list of modifiable parameters can be accessed by running with --help flag.
+Note that only default parameters have been benchmarked

 ```

 ### Outputs